 February 24, 2013

-Death was in the air, and in the water too, in a temple built in honor of Shiva.
+Death was in the air and in the water.
 Plumes of smoke were rising from several funeral pyres on the paved bank of Bagmati River, choked with litter but revered as a holy river nonetheless, that sliced through Pashupatinath, the Hindu holy of holies in Kathmandu.
 Curious onlookers had gathered on the opposite bank to witness and document what this temple complex was famous for: the public open-air cremation.

 The last rites, overseen by a priest, were participated in by the sons of the deceased, their shiny, newly-shaven heads, an outward manifestation of purification, easily set them apart even from a distance.
-I chanced upon the ritual halfway through; the body, wholly swaddled in a saffron cloth, had been washed in the river and was now stretched out on the ghat (riverside steps), called “the stairway to heaven” by our guide, Bhuwan.
+In this temple built in honor of Shiva, I chanced upon the ritual halfway through; the body, wholly swaddled in a saffron cloth, had been washed in the river and was now stretched out on the ghat (riverside steps), called “the stairway to heaven” by our guide, Bhuwan.

 Later, the bald young men lifted the wrapped body onto a pile of wood atop a stone platform.
 The fire had been stoked and smoldering, at which point I turned away, not so much for failing to look death in the eye, but as an act of deference to the bereaved.
 As the conflagration subsided, white smoke billowed from the crackling pyre.
 The charred remains and ashes would then be scattered on the Bagmati to flow downstream and onward to the sacred Ganges in India.